CHARLES WESLEY EMERSON COLLEGE PROFESSOR

 A.B.
 Harvard University

-Megan Marshall is the author of Margaret Fuller: A New American Life, winner of the 2014 Pulitzer Prize in Biography and the 2014 Massachusetts Book Award in nonfiction, and two other nonfiction books.
-She will be the Gilder Lehrman Fellow at the New York Public Library's Dorothy and Lewis B. Cullman Center for Scholars and Writers during 2014-2015.
+Megan Marshall is the author of Margaret Fuller: A New American Life, winner of the 2014 Pulitzer Prize in Biography and the 2014 Massachusetts Book Award in Nonfiction, and two other nonfiction books.
 A member of the American Heritage Dictionary's Usage Panel, Marshall has published numerous essays and reviews in The New Yorker, The Atlantic, Slate Online, The New York Times Book Review, The London Review of Books, The New Republic, The Boston Review, and elsewhere.
+She is currently at work on a book tentatively titled Elizabeth Bishop: A Miracle For Breakfast, about the twentieth century American poet with whom she studied at Harvard in the 1970s.

 Her biography The Peabody Sisters: Three Women Who Ignited American Romanticism (Houghton Mifflin, 2005; Mariner Books, 2006) won the Francis Parkman Prize, awarded by the Society of American Historians; the Mark Lynton History Prize, awarded by the Anthony Lukas Prize Project jointly sponsored by the Columbia School of Journalism and Harvard's Nieman Foundation; the Massachusetts Book Award in nonfiction; and was a finalist for the Pulitzer Prize in biography and memoir in 2006.
 She is the recipient of the first Outstanding Teacher Award presented by Emerson's Graduate Student Association in 2012.